nicol-777/FoodHygieneApp/docs/implementation.md

 - Some businesses might be missing from the dataset or have incomplete information.

-## Configuration data
+## **Configuration Data**
 The web application includes several configurable settings to enhance user experience:

+- **Geolocation Permission**:
-**Geolocation Permission**: The app requests permission to access the user’s location to centre the map accordingly.
+  - Requests permission to access the user’s location.
+  - If granted, the map centres on the user’s current location.

-**Default Search Filters**: Users can filter businesses by name, location, or hygiene rating.
+- **Default Search Filters**:
+  - Users can filter businesses by:
+    - Name
+    - Location
+    - Hygiene rating

-**Backup Dataset Handling**: If the main dataset is unavailable, the app automatically loads Backup_Food_Hygiene_Ratings.geojson.
+- **Backup Dataset Handling**:
+  - If the main dataset fails, the app automatically loads `Backup_Food_Hygiene_Ratings.geojson`.

-**Sorting by Distance**: The app calculates distances from the user’s location and sorts results in order of proximity.
+- **Sorting by Distance**:
+  - The app calculates distances from the user’s location and sorts results by proximity.